blouyakis/emt_basic/module_2_test.md

 ### Q82 🟡
 **Front**
-18-year-old conscious driver, passenger dead.
-After primary assessment you should:
+Your patient is the 18-year-old male driver of a vehicle that struck a tree.
+He is conscious and complaining of neck pain.
+The passenger is obviously dead.
+You have performed your primary assessment.
+Which of the following is the next step?
 · Rule out C-spine before moving
-· **Immobilize on long backboard & perform detailed exam in ambulance**
-· Perform tertiary assessment
+· Immobilize on long backboard & perform detailed exam in ambulance · Perform tertiary assessment
-· Rapid trauma again
+· **Rapid trauma again**

 **Back**
-**Answer:** Immobilize then detailed exam en-route.
+**Answer:** Rapid trauma again.
 ---

 ### Q83 🟢
 **Front**
-22-year-old narcotic OD, shallow breathing, vomit; first airway step?
+Your patient is breathing 4 shallow breaths per minute due to overdosing on his pain medication but he has a palpable radial pulse.
+He vomited prior to your arrival and is choking.
+You should:
 · Chest thrusts · Insert OPA · Move & suction · **Roll onto side to clear airway**

 **Back**